Editor’s note: This article was updated on April 20, 2021, to reflect changes to acceptable work search contacts.

-If you are unemployed and collecting benefits you are now required to make and report two acceptable contacts with potential employers each week for full-time work.
-Not sure what counts as an acceptable contact?
+If you are unemployed and collecting benefits you are now required to complete and report two acceptable contacts with potential employers for full-time work or acceptable work search activities.
+Not sure what counts as an acceptable contact or activity?

 - Submitting an application, resume, cover letter or letter of interest to an employer.

 - Interviewing for a position.
 Interviewing with the employer who you previously used as a contact is also acceptable.

 - Receiving work search assistance from the Idaho Department of Labor.
 We recommend attending an interview preparation class, participating in a mock interview or meeting with a staff member one-on-one.